4.2.1. Control over internal taxes

 International taxation

-ONFI carries out support and collaboration actions in inspection procedures, focused on complex issues regarding international taxation.
+The ONFI provides support and collaboration in inspection procedures, focusing on complex issues in international taxation.
 This activity is particularly relevant in the area of inspections of the Central Office of High-Income Taxpayers.
-In 2022, ONFI collaborated in 180 inspection checks, of which 117 have been completed, assuming adjustments to the tax base estimated at around €3,409 million.
-In the previous year, 209 inspection actions were participated in, of which 112 were completed, with a total amount of adjustments to the tax base of 5,578 million euros.
+In 2022, the ONFI collaborated in 180 inspections, of which 117 have been completed, resulting in adjustments to the tax base estimated at around 3,409 million euros.
+In the previous year, the company participated in 209 inspections, of which 112 were completed, with a total amount of adjustments to the tax base of 5,578 million euros.

 Manager control over internal taxes

-The purpose of management control is to detect and correct less complex errors and non-compliance.
+The purpose of management control is to detect and correct less complex errors and non-compliances.
 It is addressed to verifying in general all the tax debts individually considered, on the basis of the information held by the Tax Agency.
 It is based, fundamentally, on computer processes and documentary checks (without inspection of the taxpayer's company accounts), usually carried out in its own offices.

 Personal Income Tax